MadhavBahl/Flutter-Simple-Weather/README.md

 A simple weather application made in flutter.
 I have implemented the following designs from dribbble for learning purpose 😊

-Huge shoutout to [YegorShustov](https://dribbble.com/YegorShustov) for the amazing designs!
+Huge shout-out to [YegorShustov](https://dribbble.com/YegorShustov) for the amazing designs!

 ![weather](./assets/weather.png)